Daimler welcomes Geely as new shareholder

-DUESSELDORF (Reuters) - Daimler (DAIGn.DE) welcomes a large shareholder like Geely (0175.HK) [GEELY.UL], the German carmaker’s China chief Hubertus Troska said on Wednesday.
+DUESSELDORF, Feb 28 (Reuters) - Daimler welcomes a large shareholder like Geely , the German carmaker’s China chief Hubertus Troskasaid on Wednesday.

 “We see this as positive,” Troska said at a conference.